BrandonPCollins/Project-3/README.md

 There were several bugs battled during the implementation of this project, particularly related to the rudimentary AI.

-There was an error
+* Error where entering multiple letters within the column letter range.
+Fixed by including a length check on the user input to not exceed a single character.
 ![image](https://github.com/BrandonPCollins/Project-3/assets/131177569/8b52da87-6039-4c9c-97bf-0b6bffae9b49)

+*Multiple logic path errors where the game would suddenly end after the first turn.
+Fixed by refactoring the AI turn logic.

+* Bug where if the player chose to play again the boards would remain the same, including guesses and hit ships.
+Fixed by adding a loop which clears the board to the create ships function.
 ## Known Bugs

-* Errors relating to the use of ASCII art and in-line comments.
+* Errors within the validator relating to the use of ASCII art and in-line comments.
 Has no effect upon the code's functionality.

 ## Deployment

 The project was deployed on Heroku using the mock terminal provided by Code Institute.

+* Using Heroku credits create a new Heroku App.
+* Set buildpack dependencies to Python and then NodeJS in the settings tab.
+They must be in this order.
+* Link the Heroku app to the github repository
+* Click **Deploy**

 ## Credits